panos-span/sna_youtube/README.md

 # sna_youtube
-Social Network Analysis of Alex Leonidas and connected channels
+Social Network Analysis of the channel Bioneer and connected channels at subscriber depth 1